maxio-yu/LearnGIT/README.md

 - Git checkout revert the changes which is not been added
 - That means if you already use git add, the file will not be reverted

+# Git diff

+- I just found when you added the change, git diff will show nothing
+- searched on Google, should use git diff --staged
+- staged is a area which git add those files in

+# Stage area

+- Git has 3 area: working, stage, master
+- we work in working area, add add change in stage area, commit add change to master